 All my life I was searching for Brain Gym®—and I didn’t even know it existed.
 I was a “creative type" who felt overwhelmed around anything technical; I preferred words to numbers and concept over detail.
 And yet, something in me longed to feel comfortable around all those things I was never very good at doing.

 In the early 2000s, while co-authoring a book about education, I found myself enchanted by the subject of how human beings learn.
 During that process, someone told me about Brain Gym®—a system of movement activities designed to release stress and promote learning.
-Intrigued, I took a class.
+Intrigued, I took a class, and soon discovered that there was a whole constellation of processes around Brain Gym that comprised the discipline of Educational Kinesiology.

 At the end of that first Brain Gym workshop, while deeply engaged in a powerful movement activity, tears began streaming down my face.
 This feeling of balance and integration was simultaneously new and completely familiar.